The basics of Proveana

 In addition to the project results, Proveana also displays other information that previously existed only as isolated “information islands”.
 These are now meaningfully linked with one another, optimized for search requests and saved in a format that allows for potential expansion.
 This information currently includes

-- the “Modul Forschungsergebnisse” (Research Results Module): The module, which is still currently available at www.kulturgutverluste.de/modul-forschungsergebnisse, is being expanded into a comprehensive, user-friendly database through Proveana.
-All the content of the module will be transferred to the database.
+- “Modul Forschungsergebnisse” (Research Results Module): The module, was expanded into a comprehensive, user-friendly database through Proveana.
+All the content of the module was transferred to the database.

 - data from the provenance research projects on the Gurlitt art trove.

 - the former Provenance Research module of the Lost Art database is currently being gradually transferred to Proveana.